MMH08/691ProjectOAFinderToolsDL4j/README.md

 Therefore, this tool will find this kind of oracle approximation function

-In DL4j developers mostly used assertEquals functions using 3 or 4 parameters We found 4 different types of oracle approximation functions for test cases, whereas other frameworks in Python such as TensorFlow developer use around 14 different functions for test cases.
+In DL4j developers mostly used assertEquals functions using 3 or 4 parameters Using this tool, we found 4 different types of oracle approximation functions for test cases, whereas other frameworks in Python such as TensorFlow, developer use around 14 different kind of oracle approximation functions for test cases.